 - This calculator is only meant to simulate pre-retirement.
 The data shown after your estimated retirement age serves to illustrate how much higher your net worth would be if you continue working and serves as a point of reference.
 For example, one common question is "what would my net worth be if I work just a couple years longer".

 - This depends on where you're located, but most jobs will incur income tax that is automatically withheld and taken out by your employer.
 The income fields in this calculator expect numbers that represent what your income is after tax.
-If you're considering switching to a new job for a higher salary, but aren't sure what the income will be after tax, check out our income tax calculators to get a quick estimate.
-You can take the salary after tax number and plug it into this early retirement FIRE calculator.
+If you're considering switching to a new job for a higher salary, but aren't sure what the income will be after tax, check out our income tax calculators.
+You'll get an estimated take home pay number with which you can plug into this early retirement FIRE calculator.

 Frequently Asked Questions

 What does FIRE stand for?

 FIRE is an acronym that stands for Financial Independence, Retire Early, which is a movement and approach to life that advocates for saving and investing most of your income so that early retirement is possible.
 This early retirement calculator for FIRE estimates when you can retire and the amount of money needed for early retirement.

 Is it possible to retire early?

 The chances of attaining early retirement can be improved by putting effort into educating yourself about personal finance, increasing your savings, and reducing your expenses.
 Making use of an early retirement calculator to estimate different scenarios is a good idea.